 A community novel is one that is written collaboratively by members of your community.
-The library invites writers to each contribute a chapter to advance the group's story.
+The library invites writers to each contribute a chapter to advance the group’s story.
 The story is set in Topeka and will use landmarks and a setting that all will recognize.
-Writing and publication began in May and continues through September with a chapter added each week (just like any other serial novel you've experienced).
-Each chapter will appear here so you may read them in order, with a new chapter published each week.
+Writing and publication began in May 2012 and continued through September with a chapter added each week.

 Download and listen to the behind-scenes interview with project organizers Anne Pepper and Lissa Staley when they appeared on the library’s podcast HUSH.

 Capital City Capers: An Ad Astra Per Aspera Adventure

 Kevin Emile has spent his entire life, all 25 years of it, trying to build his resume so he can get out of Topeka, KS, preferably before he’s officially vested in the state retirement program.
 On his way from being assistant web designer for the city to something even greater, the realities of restructuring and downsizing change his plans.
 Kevin is assigned to be in charge of “Topeka is Awesome” – a complicated and demanding project conceived by someone who was recently fired, and which has no staff outside of himself and an intern who is new to Kansas.

 Opportunities and deadlines abound, because at the culmination of the project Kevin must present his success at a big conference in Los Angeles, which could be Kevin’s big chance to land the job of his dreams on the West Coast.
 Before he can leave Topeka behind, first Kevin has to convince everyone that his home town is indeed awesome.